 Le Tote has two plans: its classic subscription starts at $59 per month and its maternity subscription starts at $79 per month.
 Clients get to choose each garment and accessory that’s sent to them, with recommendations from Le Tote on offer, so the monthly fee is never wasted on unloved items.
-The company also offers a $5 per month optional insurance plan that covers potential damage.
+The company also offers an optional $5 per month insurance plan that covers potential damage.

 For items that clients can’t part with, their discounted cost gets deducted from the credit card on file once the tote’s other items are returned.
 Items offered vary from scarves and necklaces to jackets and blouses.

-For clients who desire a constantly rotating closet, Le Tote will send out unlimited totes per month, stocked with brands like Calvin Klein and French Connection depending on the client’s subscription plan.
+For clients who desire a constantly rotating closet, Le Tote also offers an unlimited totes per month option, stocked with brands like Calvin Klein and French Connection depending on the client’s subscription plan.
 There’s also the option to pause or cancel a membership at any time, and delivery and returns are always free.

-Nordstrom’s answer to the subscription clothing box, Trunk Club, delivers all the brands found at its parent company's retail stores right to the client’s doorstep.
-This subscription service delivers the high quality of garments and accessories that Nordstrom is known for, and Trunk Club’s prices are reflective of that with items ranging from around $50 to $300.
+Nordstrom’s answer to the subscription clothing box is Trunk Club.
+It delivers all the brands found at its parent company's retail stores right to the client’s doorstep without any monthly obligation or hidden fees that come with a regular subscription service.
+It delivers the high quality of garments and accessories that Nordstrom is known for, and Nordstrom Trunk Club’s prices are reflective of that with items typically ranging from around $50 to $300.

-Subscribers get to review the products in their box before they’re shipped, but a comprehensive style quiz at the outset of signing up helps the brand’s stylists hone in on what sizing, colors, garments, and shoe styles the client prefers, among other specificities.
-Trunk Club’s stylists remain available to clients throughout their subscription to note changing preferences and curate the boxes more to the client’s liking.
+Customers get to review the products in their box before they’re shipped, but a comprehensive style quiz at the outset of signing up helps the brand’s stylists hone in on what sizing, colors, garments, and shoe styles the client prefers, among other specificities.
+Trunk Club’s stylists remain available to clients throughout the process to note changing preferences and curate boxes more to the client’s liking.

-Trunk Club offers three subscriptions that send boxes out every month, every other month, or every third month.
-Each box incurs a $25 styling fee that will be put toward any one of the six to nine garments a subscriber chooses to keep.
+Trunk Club offers many different scheduling options.
+You can choose to receive a box every month, every other month, or even every third month.
+Each box incurs a $25 styling fee that will be put toward any one of the six to nine garments a customer chooses to keep.
 Because Trunk Club is affiliated with a major department store, it has a leg up on other subscription boxes in that some alterations on garments purchased from the box and brought into a brick-and-mortar Nordstrom are complimentary.